braidpool/braidpool/docs/_posts/2021-06-30-can-braidpool-reuse-p2pool-components.md

    participating miners.
 4. An anonymous hub that can't deny rewards payouts to miners.

+We believe all of these components are fundamentally different P2Pool's implementation.

 ## Peer to Peer Network and Finding Shares

 Just like P2Pool, miners participating in Braidpool broadcast their PoW